Child Support Wage Garnishment

 In some situations, you may be able to ask the court to end a wage or earnings assignment.
-This would be the case if you are paying child support for a child or children that has passed away or emancipated, or if the child support agency or your employer has not been able to send payment to your child’s other parent for over 6 months because the other parent did not let them know of a change of address, you can request on your own to end the wage assignment.
+This would be the case if you are paying child support for a child or children that has passed away or emancipated; if the child support agency or your employer has not been able to send payment to your child’s other parent for over 6 months because the other parent did not let them know of a change of address.

 Determination of Arrears

-If you do not agree with the total amount of back support (arrears) that the local child support agency says you owe – or you are concerned that the local child support agency is not handling the collection and distribution of your child support correctly – you can ask them for an “accounting.”
-The local child support agency is required by law to give you an accounting of the collections and distributions in your case.
-If, after the accounting, you still do not agree with what the local child support agency claims you owe in child support, you can go to court to ask for a “determination of arrears.”
+If you do not agree with amount of back support (arrears), you can ask for an accounting.
+You can also request an accounting if you believe that the collection or distribution of your child support is incorrect.
+The local child support agency is required to give you an accounting of all collections and distributions.
+If, after the accounting, you still do not agree with the accounting, you can go to court to ask for a “determination of arrears.”
 Remember, you will need to prove the payments that you have made.